-Be patient with yourself when you are struggling to get your workouts in or staying on track with your diet.
 Don’t beat yourself up for eating an extra slice of pizza or two bowls of your kids cereal at midnight (guilty as charged).
 It is all part of the journey and noone is perfect.

 Consistency is the most important element to success.

 Instead of throwing in the towel after a few bad days or weeks, pick up where you let off and keep going.